60-Second Civics: Episode 4283, Sarah and Angelina Grimke: Women's History Month, Part 13

-Category: Civics Hits: 3Sarah and Angelina Grimke were among the first women to speak out in public in opposition to slavery.
+Category: Civics Hits: 5Sarah and Angelina Grimke were among the first women to speak out in public in opposition to slavery.
 They were condemned for speaking out in public to "promiscuous" audiences; that is, audiences composed of both men and women.
 This prompted them to speak out more forcefully for equal rights for women.
 They lived long enough to see slavery abolished and the right of African American men to vote recognized, but universal women's suffrage would not be achieved until 1920, although Jim Crow laws would make it difficult or impossible for African Americans vote until the Voting Rights Act of 1965.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4283.mp3